Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Getting Used to New Glasses With the Same Prescription

-Even if there’s no change in the prescription power, the new lenses and frames still warrant an adjustment period in most cases.
+Even if there’s no change in the prescription power, new lenses or different frames still warrant an adjustment period in most cases.

 Change in the Type of Lenses